 But before spending thousands on renewable technology, make sure your home is as energy efficient as possible.
 Particularly if you're installing solar PV, as it is now mandatory that your property reaches band D or higher in the Energy Performance Certificate to get the higher rate.
 If it is below band D, you will get a much lower rate of FIT.

-You also need to make sure the renewable technology you choose is right for your home - the Energy Saving Trust's home energy generation tool is a good first port of call to decide which, if any, are suitable.
+You also need to make sure the renewable technology you choose is right for your home - the Energy Saving Trust's renewables selector tool is a good first port of call to decide which, if any, are suitable.

 How can I make the most of the feed-in tariff?